 - Applicants should apply for scholarships/assistantships/fellowships through the appropriate sponsoring body/graduate program

-- Links to several aid sources available on the main FGCU International Admissions can be found by clicking here: Financial Aid and Scholarships for International Students
+- Links to several aid sources available on the main FGCU International Admissions can be found at Financial Aid and Scholarships for International Students

 - Currently international students can apply for a tuition waiver.
-For more information please click here: Tuition Waiver Information
+For more information, go to Tuition Waiver Information

 - You can apply for FGCU Foundation Scholarships.
-The information can be accessed by clicking here: FGCU Foundation Scholarships (Please note that the application is only open between November 15th and March 15th each year).
+Find details at FGCU Foundation Scholarships now.
+(Please note that the application is only open between November 15th and March

 Additional Florida and U.S. Financial Assistance